openshift/openshift-origin-design/web-console/future-openshift/search/search.md

 ## Take bulk actions
 ![6](img/combo6.png)
 * When any items in the list are selected, the actions dropdown will replace the primary action in the toolbar.
 If there is no primary action, the rest of the toolbar will shift to make room for the dropdown.
-* The primary bulk actions will be 'Add Labels', 'Add Annotations', and 'Delete Resources'.
+* The primary bulk actions will be `Add Labels`, `Add Annotations`, and `Delete Resources`.
 More actions may be added in future depending on the resource(s).

 ## Example: Adding Labels
 ![7](img/combo7.png)
-* The 'Add Labels' modal is the same as the 'Edit Labels' modal, but notes that any changes will add labels rather than replace.
+* The `Add Labels` modal is the same as the `Edit Labels` modal, but notes that any changes will add labels rather than replace.
 * Users can add labels in the textbox and click 'Save' to add the labels to the selected resources.

 ![9](img/combo9.png)